zinrai/kube-pfw/README.md

   2. nginx-service1 ( port 80 , 8000 , 8001 )
   3. nginx-service2 ( port 8010 )
 Enter the number: 3
-* Local Port: 8010
-Exec Command: /usr/local/bin/kubectl port-forward service/nginx-service2 8010:8010 -n default
-Forwarding from 127.0.0.1:8010 -> 80
+Exec Command: kubectl port-forward service/nginx-service2 8010:8010 -n default Forwarding from 127.0.0.1:8010 -> 8010
-Forwarding from [::1]:8010 -> 80
+Forwarding from [::1]:8010 -> 8010
-^C
 ```

 In this example, we selected `nginx-service2`, which has only one port (8010).
-The tool automatically selected this port and prompted us for the local port to use.
+The tool automatically selected this port and started the port forwarding.

 ## License